In Another World with My Smartphone: Plot

 Fifteen-year-old Touya Mochizuki is accidentally killed by God via lightning.
 As an apology, God allows him to be resurrected, but since he cannot send him back to his old world, he instead reincarnates him into a fantasy world along with any special requests.
 Touya requested to bring his smartphone into the new world with him, which God accommodates with some modifications.
 Although Touya is unable to contact his old world with it, the phone can be easily recharged by magic and can otherwise function, such as accessing data from Earth and can use relevant features for his new world such as the GPS function to locations which are comprehensively identified, Internet access to the World Wide Web of Earth, and camera features.

 As a further apology for the inconvenience of killing him, God also greatly amplifies Touya's physical, magical, and cognitive abilities to a certain degree, making him an adventurer of overwhelming power.
 Taking full advantage of his second chance at life, Touya befriends many different people, mainly women and high-ranking people in his new world, eventually having nine fiancées.
 He begins to travel from country to country, solving political disputes, engaging in minor quests, and nonchalantly enjoying himself with his newfound allies.
 During his travels, he faces many monsters, villainous people, and powerful crystal creatures called the Phrase.

 Media

 Light novels

-The series began publication as a web novel, being serialized on the Shōsetsuka ni Narō website from April 8, 2013 to November 18, 2024.
-The series was later published as a light novel series under Hobby Japan's "HJ Novels" label beginning on May 22, 2015; thirty-one volumes have been published as of May 19, 2025.
+The series began publication as a web novel, being serialized on the Shōsetsuka ni Narō website from April 8, 2013, to November 18, 2024.
+The series was later published as a light novel series under Hobby Japan's "HJ Novels" label beginning on May 22, 2015; thirty-two volumes have been published as of August 19, 2026.
 The light novel features illustrations by Eiji Usatsuka.
 It was licensed for digital distribution in the English language by J-Novel Club.
-J-Novel Club announced at Anime Expo on July 5, 2018 that the series would be the first it would publish in print outside its deal with Seven Seas Entertainment.
+J-Novel Club announced at Anime Expo on July 5, 2018, that the series would be the first it would publish in print outside its deal with Seven Seas Entertainment.
 The novels is published in a partnership with Ingram Publisher Services.